AMontagu/PerceptLibrary/README.md

 # How to install it

 ### Windows

-First you need to install on your computer OpenCV and PocketSphinx\PocketBase.
+First you need to install on your computer OpenCV 3 and PocketSphinx\PocketBase  5-prealpha.
 To do that follow this instructions for openCV :